Dromader2137/Gravity/README.md

 # Gravity

-Just a simple 2D Newtonian gravity simulation
+Just a simple 2D Newtonian gravity simulation using python.